 An easy way to check for a neutral spine position is to stand with your back against a wall.
 If you are in a neutral spine position, you will have 3 contact points with the wall - the head, shoulder blades and glutes.

 You should concentrate on learning the correct exercise technique during the first few weeks of your resistance band workout program.
 Only when the technique becomes second nature to you, should you begin increasing the resistance.

 When the time comes to think about increasing your resistance level, you should be looking for a range of between 10-15 reps as your guide.
 If you are doing 10 reps, the last two should be difficult but manageable.
 As you get stronger and you can get to 10 reps without too much effort, then you should use the next band strength colour.
 With this band, you should again struggle with the last couple of reps.

 Four Final Training Tips

-- When you are doing standing exercises with the band under your feet, make sure the band is under the middle of your feet and that your feet are shoulder width apart.
-This will avoid them slipping out from under your feet and smacking you in the face.
+- When you are doing standing exercises with the band under your feet, make sure the band is under the middle of your feet and that your feet are shoulder-width apart.
+This will avoid them from slipping out from under your feet and smacking you in the face.

 - Do not train with a resistance band while wearing bare feet.

 - Know what muscle group each exercise is targeting and concentrate on engaging that particular muscle in isolation.
 If you struggle to feel the burn in the area you are training, drop to the next resistance band down until you start to feel the correct muscle engaged.